menpo/menpo-playground/src/README.md

 ```
 > python ./image_info.py
 ```
-You should see some infomation about your downloaded image printed.
+You should see some information about your downloaded image printed.

 Example IPython Notebooks
 -------------------------